CarrotBRRR/PyStoreJSON/README.md

 - Print database contents in a human-readable format.
 - No external dependencies (uses only Python standard library)

+## Advantages of PyStoreJSONDB
+1. Lightweight and Dependency-Free
+2. Human-Readable and Editable
+3. File-Based and Portable
+4. No Schema Enforcement
+5. Easy Integration with Python
+6. Dynamic Columns allow for flexible data structure

+## Disclaimer
+**DO NOT USE THIS FOR PRODUCTION USE**\
+This is intended for small-scale projects and scripts.\

+Not designed for high-performance or production-grade applications.\
+Please use a more robust database solution, such as PostgreSQL or MongoDB for these applications.

 ## Usage
 ### Initialize Manager